 FunkFreak75

-I originally purchased this album because of the lineup of collaborating artists (I was hugely into Bob James, the Laws brothers, and Ron Carter during this period) but also cuz Freddy was covering two of my all-time favorite soul/R&B songs--both made famous by The Stylistics: "People Make the World Go Round" and "Bethca By Golly, Wow."
-The former of which Freddie made the best version of the song I've ever heard: here, on Polar AC.
+Since 1969, the veteran trumpeter had been somewhat fickle about getting on board the jazz-rock fusion train.
+Here we have a collection of songs that are representative of a large span of Freddie's early dabbles, parading a virtual who's who of proven Jazz musicians who had also proven quite willing and curious to experiment with these new sound palettes and song dynamics.
+I originally purchased this album precisely because of the large number of collaborating artists listed on the album's credits (I had been getting hugely into Bob James, the Laws brothers, and Ron Carter during this period), but also due to the fact that Freddy was covering two of my all-time favorite soul/R&B songs, both made famous by The Stylistics: "People Make the World Go Round" and "Bethca By Golly, Wow."
+With his rendition of the former, Freddie made the best version of the song I've ever heard: here, on Polar AC.

 1. "Polar AC" (6:57) a Cedar Walton tune covered with the help of Jack DeJohnette on drums.
 (13.125/15)